merynos94/voters/README.md

 based on [**"A practical Secret Voting Scheme for Large Scale Elections"**](https://link.springer.com/chapter/10.1007/3-540-57220-1_66) by Atsushi Fujioka, Tatsuaki Okamoto and Kazuo Ohta

-Project is just an API service with no real frontend, [Voters Frontend Project](https://github.com/merynos94/voters) is an atempt to solve this.
+Project is just frontend to online voting.
+[Online Voting Project](https://github.com/beniutek/online_voting) is an atempt to solve this.

 #### How it works: